dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Strength doesn't come from what you can do.
-It comes from overcoming the things you once thought you couldn't.**
+**The more positive thoughts you have, the better you feel, which causes you to have more positive thoughts, then you feel even better.**

-Rikki Rogers
+James Borg